ZoneMinder/zmeventnotification/README.md

 Here is an example:
 (Note: just an example, please don't ask me for support for person detection)

-- You will find a sample `detect_wrapper.sh` hook in the `hook_example` directory.
+- You will find a sample `detect_wrapper.sh` hook in the `hook` directory.
 This script is invoked by the notification server when an event occurs.
 - This script in turn invokes a python OpenCV based script that grabs an image with maximum score from the current event so far and runs a fast person detection routine.
 - It returns the value "person detected" if a person is found and none if not
 - The wrapper script then checks for this value and exits with either 0 (send alarm) or 1 (don't send alarm)
 - the notification server then sends out a "<Monitor Name>: person detected" notification to the clients listening

 Those who want to know more:
-- Read the detailed notes [here](https://github.com/pliablepixels/zmeventserver/tree/master/hook_example)
+- Read the detailed notes [here](https://github.com/pliablepixels/zmeventserver/tree/master/hook)
 - Read [this](https://medium.com/zmninja/inside-the-hood-machine-learning-enhanced-real-time-alarms-with-zoneminder-e26c34fe354c) for an explanation of how this works

 ## Troubleshooting common situations